ichard26/ichard26.github.io/content/about.md

 [pypa/bandersnatch][bandersnatch].
 My main area of focus is usually maintenance and devops work so developer experience, CI, issue triage, and PR review are my main duties -- although I'm a documentation nerd as well.
-I'm also staff on the [Python Discord server][discord].
+I'm also staff on the [Python Discord server][discord-python].

-I'm mostly a Python developer although I have ventured a little bit into JS/TS and C. My projects are typically of the tooling (just look above) or language dev nature (I have this unreasonable persisent desire to write parsers).
+I'm mostly a Python developer, but I have done some webdev and a little bit of C. My projects are typically of the tooling (just look above) or language dev nature (I have this unreasonable persisent desire to write parsers).
 When I'm not doing development work, I like to take photographs, go for walks .. or both at the same time 📷